Skip to content

 2. Enter the project name

-3. Select the project type (book, book series)
+3. Select a folder to save the project

 4. Click "Create"